Skip to main content Skip to footer

 ship logistic network at cruise week europe

-In line with Conor’s mission, its dedicated maritime business unit selects and distributes fresh fruit and vegetables, while always managing and overseeing the entire supply chain: from sowing to product customisation, right up to port-side delivery.
-Alongside cold chain maintenance, the hallmark services of its offer include on-board assistance, constant shipment tracking and dedicated customer care, available 24/7.
+In keeping with Conor’s mission, its dedicated maritime business unit selects and distributes fresh fruit and vegetables, while always managing and monitoring the entire supply chain: from planting to product customization to port delivery.
+In addition to maintaining the cold chain, its hallmark services include on-board assistance, continuous tracking and tracing, and dedicated customer service, available 24 hours a day, seven days a week.

-Logistics network for naval distribution: 30 ports served, more than 400 agribusiness references
+Logistics network for maritime distribution: 30 ports served, more than 400 agribusiness references

-As a dedicated maritime business unit, we started in 2018 and were almost immediately hit by a crisis due to the years of the pandemic.
-The scenario is now completely different and growing exponentially.
-To get an idea of the current performance of the sector, just think that orders for new cruise ships are now seeing delivery delayed until 2027.
-We are passionate about this sector and are very happy with it; we are growing non-stop and incredibly motivated when looking to the future, with a view to further improving efficiency and development.
-Our presence in Genoa is also proof of this.
-We oversee and analyse all the requirements of maritime catering by constantly listening to and examining various customer needs, both in terms of products and the services offered.
-Having real product knowledge is definitely one of our hallmark values and I would say one of the keys to our success, thanks to our affiliation with the Agribologna Group”, explained Dario Guidi, Conor’s Sales Director.
+As a dedicated maritime business unit, we started in 2018 and were almost immediately hit by a crisis due to the years of pandemic.
+Today, the scenario is completely different and growing exponentially.
+To get an idea of the current performance of the sector, consider that orders for new cruise ships are now delayed until 2027.
+We are passionate about this sector, and we are very happy with it; we are growing non-stop, and we are incredibly motivated to look to the future with a view to further improving efficiency and development.
+Our presence in Genoa is proof of this.
+We are monitoring and analyzing all the needs of maritime catering, constantly listening to and studying the various needs of our customers, both in terms of products and services.
+Having real product knowledge is one of our core values and I would say one of the keys to our success, thanks to our affiliation with the Agribologna Group”, explains Dario Guidi, Conor’s Sales Director.

-To guarantee food safety and fresh, high-quality products anywhere in Italy, Conor had the pioneering idea of creating a logistics network formed of 21 major platforms all across the country, strategically located near to the main Italian ports and airports.
+In order to guarantee food safety and fresh, high quality products throughout Italy, Conor came up with the pioneering idea of creating a logistics network consisting of 21 major platforms throughout the country, strategically located near the main Italian ports and airports.

-Thanks to this logistics network, which also stretches across Europe, it can guarantee a geolocalised door-to-door, refrigerated delivery service, which maintains the cold chain and product quality, right up until the goods are loaded on board, with a special focus on the use of increasingly sustainable materials and constant safety checks.
+Thanks to this maritime logistics network, which also extends to Europe, the company can guarantee a geolocalized door-to-door refrigerated delivery service that maintains the cold chain and product quality until the goods are loaded on board, with a special focus on the use of increasingly sustainable materials and constant safety checks.

-Our challenge in the maritime catering sector is to start from the products’ source, identifying the best production areas, in line with the latest agricultural technologies, right up to selecting the most appropriate raw materials for every type of customer and their requests.
-We meet these requests which can vary dramatically, depending on the country markets, the class and the size of the ships, to mention just a few of the variables that come into play.
-This is one of the reasons why we have daily contact with producers and our customers.
-It is a highly challenging and complex market, which we tackle with enthusiasm and passion.
-We are looking to the future, strengthened by our specialisations, expertise and desire to innovate”, explained Andrea Agostinetto, the Conor Cruise Unit Sales Manager.
+Our challenge in the maritime catering sector is to start from the source of the products, identifying the best production areas, in line with the latest agricultural technologies, up to the selection of the most appropriate raw materials for each type of customer and their requirements.
+We meet these requirements, which can vary greatly depending on the country markets, the class and size of the boats, to name just a few of the variables that come into play.
+This is one of the reasons why we are in daily contact with manufacturers and our customers.
+It is a very challenging and complex market that we approach with enthusiasm and passion.
+We look to the future, strengthened by our specialization, our expertise and our desire to innovate”, said Andrea Agostinetto, the Conor Cruise Unit Sales Manager.